devopswithcloud/GoogleCloudPlatform/V2/IAM/2-gcp_iam_policies.md

 gcloud projects get-iam-policy $PROJECT_ID --format=yaml
 ```

-#### Step 6: Siva Tries to Access GCS Again
+#### Step 6: akash Tries to Access GCS Again

-With the `roles/storage.admin` role assigned, Siva now has full control over the GCS bucket.
+With the `roles/storage.admin` role assigned, akash now has full control over the GCS bucket.
 He can:
 - Create new objects in the bucket.
 - Delete or modify existing objects.
 - Change permissions for the bucket or its contents.

-Siva should log back into the GCP Console and verify that he can perform all of these actions in the GCS bucket.
+akash should log back into the GCP Console and verify that he can perform all of these actions in the GCS bucket.